The Department of Biology will offer a limited number of application fee waivers. To apply for a waiver, please fill out the form here:

 The Biology Department is seeking graduate students who will contribute diverse perspectives to our vibrant research community.
 We particularly encourage candidates from groups that are underrepresented in STEM to apply.
 You can read more about the department’s work to build a more inclusive and equitable department on our Inclusive Community page.

 Georgetown University admits qualified students of any age, sex, race, religion, color, national or ethnic origin to all rights, privileges, programs, and activities it generally accords or makes available to students.
 It does not discriminate on the basis of age, sex, race, handicap, color, national or ethnic origin in administration of its educational policies, admissions policies, scholarship and loan programs, and athletic and other University-administered programs.
-Inquiries regarding Affirmative Action/Equal Opportunity may be addressed to Director, Affirmative Action Programs.
+Inquiries regarding Affirmative Action/Equal Opportunity may be addressed to Director of Affirmative Action Programs.
 Georgetown University is an Affirmative Action/Equal Opportunity Employer.